-Collagen: Why You Don’t Need Supplements
+Why You Don’t Need a Collagen Supplement

 Collagen powders are among the most popular supplements, especially among beauty and sports fans.
 But do you really need to take collagen in powdered or capsule form?
 The answer is no. The human body can produce collagen on its own—as long as it gets the right building blocks.
 Here, we explain what collagen is, why it’s important, and what your body needs to produce it.